 - Create a requisition from an approved position description

-- Following notice of approval of position description, create the job requisition and submit it for unit and Human Resources approval using MyTrack (see MyTrack Training Guides).
+- Following notice of approval of position description, create the job requisition and submit it for unit and Human Resources approval using MyTrack (see MyTrack User Guides and Tools).
 For information regarding required levels of approval for position and pay actions, see the OA Position and Pay Actions website.

 - You will name the search committee when creating the job requisition in MyTrack